Property Market

 Gross yields vary widely depending on which suburb you chose to investigate.

-So, which suburbs in the Tauranga property market have the highest gross rental yields?
+So, which suburbs in the Queenstown property market have the highest gross rental yields?

 Navigate the map to find the suburbs where houses produce the most cash for their investors.